 With his bands the Almanac Singers and the later, more influential Weavers, Seeger sanded the roughness off traditional American music.
 The bands “sang out,” voices thrilling with sincerity, eyeballs straining upward to the mountaintop.
 They elicited clapping along and unity.
 Here was music more authentic than the real thing — the folk music that leftist musicologists had failed to find among the actual folk.
-Seeger and those who imitated him carried audiences home, at once forward to the collectivist future and backward to the unsullied past.
+Seeger and those who imitated him carried audiences home, at once forward to the collectivist future of socialist realism and backward to an unsullied American past.

 But Guthrie had ears, and Dylan had a voice.
 Not figuratively.
 Unfortunately for Pete Seeger, Dylan’s was not the voice of youth or of idealism.
 At twenty, Dylan could sound older and more fed up than God.
 Literally a singing voice.
 It may be as affected as Seeger’s, but unlike Seeger’s it possesses all the gauntness and all the frolic, vicious, seductive, and hilarious by turns, nurtured for centuries in the best American music, commercial and otherwise.
-Lately Dylan’s been depicted as a kind of griot, the last repository of a gnostic folk history.
-But there’s plenty of tummler in that voice too, and in the songwriting and bandleading that support it, some whorehouse brass, maybe some Sophie Tucker.
-Everything the folk revival had long since purged from folk came back in Dylan’s singing.
+Sometimes nowadays Dylan is depicted as a kind of griot, the last repository of a secret history.
+But there’s plenty of tummler in that voice too, and in the songwriting and bandleading that support it, some whorehouse brass, maybe even some Sophie Tucker.
+Everything the folk revival had tried to purge from folk music came back in Dylan’s folk singing.

-In the lounge, having gobbled the folk movement alive, we equated musical authenticity with millennium.
+In the lounge, we had gobbled the folk movement alive and now equated musical authenticity with millennium.
 FM-band rock was an image of revolution both accomplished and ongoing.
-Folded by Dylan into the electric-blues revival, urban folk had become the rock that Life magazine then called “new” and radio demographers have been trying, since the 1980′s, to flatter me by calling “classic.”
+Folded by Dylan into the electric-blues revival, urban folk had become the rock that Life magazine then called “new” and radio demographers have been trying, since the 1980′s, to flatter my generation by calling “classic.”
 As firmly as Seeger ever had, we thought music and revolution were one.
 But we thought it backward.
 In Woodstock Nation, all you had to do to make the revolution permanent is buy the right albums.

 I’ve preferred not to tell this story.

 The school was very largely white, but there were black kids too, and in 1970 they became abruptly incomprehensible to us.
-Freaks wore t-shirts and flannel plaids and baggy jeans, the dustbowl exploded in velvet and embroidery; we dragged our heels around in boots.
+Freaks wore t-shirts and flannel plaids and baggy jeans, the dustbowl exploded in velvet and embroidery, and dragged our heels around in boots.
 The black kids started walking around on high platforms.
 They wore wide, double-knit flares or stiff, new jeans with razor-sharp creases and cuffs.
 Freaks were pleased with the origins of our terms like “dig it” and the all-purpose intensifier “man” in the slang of the black r&b masters we adored.
-The black kids didn’t talk like that.
-They were using new terms, in new speech patterns that left us out.
+But the black kids didn’t talk like that.
+They were using new terms in new speech patterns that left us out.

 I don’t mean we didn’t like the Jackson Five.
-I mean the Jackson Five seemed to us unblack.
+I mean the Jackson Five seemed to us unreal, and that the Jackson Fine seemed to us unblack.

-Put it another way: When the Jackson Five were on the lounge record player, the freak universe imploded and collapsed on itself.
+Put it another way: When the Jackson Five were on the lounge record player, the freak universe imploded.
+It collapsed on itself.

 So we resolved to go trucking into the lounge to the sounds of the Jackson Five.
 We would goof on the black kids’ music.
 We would demonstrate the inappropriateness of their bubblegum.
-We would enlighten them.
+I think we thought we would enlighten them.

-Trucking: This was a way of walking we’d learned from R. Crumb’s undergrounds comics, in which a character (usually white) takes absurd steps, head and trunk hypertilted back, legs thrusting forward in turn, right palm raised and quivering at ear level.
-Crumb’s “Keep on Trucking” logo later turned up on every eighteen-wheeler’s mudflaps, but at the time it was freak code for goofy good times.
+Trucking: This was a way of walking we’d learned from R. Crumb’s underground comics, in which a character (usually white) takes absurd steps, head and trunk hypertilted back, legs thrusting forward in turn, right palm raised and quivering at ear level.
+Crumb’s “Keep on Trucking” logo turned up later on every eighteen-wheeler’s mudflaps, but at the time it was freak code for stoned good times.
 We didn’t know that trucking had begun as an exaggerated walk of young black men in the 1930′s and ’40′s.
 We’d taken in, without registering any unpleasant contradictions, the deployment throughout Crumb’s work of old-school racial mimicry and parody.
-We responded viscerally to Crumb’s caustic, creepy take on psychedelia; cracking up helplessly reading him wrecked, we never noticed that he was busy savaging our utopianism.
-We felt subversively and innocently spontaneous when for a minute or so at a time, self-charmed in our stonedness, we trucked in a line of freaks down the street, an image, we imagined, of the permanent condition of those happy Haight-Ashburyans.
+We responded viscerally to Crumb’s caustic, creepy take on psychedelia; cracking up helplessly while reading him wrecked, and we barely noticed that he was busy savaging our utopianism.
+We felt subversively and innocently spontaneous when for a minute or so at a time, self-charmed by our goofiness, we trucked in a line of freaks down the street, an image, we imagined, of the permanent condition of the happy Haight-Ashburyans.

 I couldn’t believe she was using this word about me.

-But she repeated it.
-She made sure I heard it.
-She expected a response.
-The Jacksons sang “Indiana, here I come.”
-As I ducked Patricia’s eyes, dropped my trucking position, and tried to turn away, I knew very briefly exactly what I’d just been doing.
 Had I ever even heard of blackface or the minstrel shows?
 It doesn’t matter.
-Snagged by Patricia’s glare, I knew the whole story.
-I felt it in my posture.
+Snagged by Patricia’s glare, I knew what counts about the whole story.
+I could feel it in my posture.
 Trucking to the Jacksons, I was performing a white parody of blackness.
 I was doing a coon dance in the lounge.
 And I was doing it to make clear to the black kids in the lounge that, when it came to music, they were not, to me, really human.

 * * *

-Meanwhile honkytonk and white church music were rejoining rock.
-The beautiful preppie Gram Parsons founded a long line of what the critic John Strausbaugh calls hillwilliams.
-Willie Nelson and Waylon Jennings rejected Nashville, which they associated with slickness and falsehood, for Texas, rugged and authentic.
-In song after song (many of them actually Nashville hits), they built a wild-west Xanadu of leather and lace, willing women, swashbuckling and drinking and drug-taking, ringlets falling down out of Stetsons.
-It was there, I came to believe — again, literally believe — that cowboys and preppies, outlaws and lawmen, rednecks and freaks would become as one.
-The sacred spring of my music would be found and tasted.
+Meanwhile something else went on.
+Honkytonk and white church music were rejoining rock.
+The beautiful preppie Gram Parsons founded a long line of hillwilliams.
+Willie Nelson and Waylon Jennings traded Nashville, which they associated with slickness and falsehood, for Texas, rugged and authentic.
+In song after song (many of them Nashville hits, naturally), they built a wild-west Xanadu of leather and lace, willing women, swashbuckling and drinking and drug-taking and ringlets falling down out of Stetsons.
+It was there, I came to believe — again, literally believe — that cowboys and preppies, outlaws and lawmen, rednecks and freaks would become one.
+The sacred spring of my music would be found and tasted at last.

-William Hogeland’s book Founding Finance: How Debt, Speculation, Foreclosures, Protests, and Crackdowns Made Us a Nation is forthcoming from University of Texas Press.
+William Hogeland’s most recent book is Founding Finance: How Debt, Speculation, Foreclosures, Protests, and Crackdowns Made Us a Nation, from University of Texas Press.
 He blogs at http://www.williamhogeland.com.